ronnymajani/iyte-master-thesis-template/README.md

 - `tikz` used for drawing horizontal lines (such as in the signature page)
 - `tocbibind` used so the *Table of Contents* also lists the *List of Figures* and *List of Tables*
 - `tocloft` used to modify the format of the *Table of Contents*, *List of Figures*, and *List of Tables*
+- `textpos` used to force the absolute positioning of the elements in the Title Page